← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 HTML Elements

 Most HTML tags come in pairs, with the first tag marking the beginning of a section and the second tag (which is identical to the first except for the slash /) marking the end of the section.
 For this reason, we refer to them as opening and closing tags, respectively.
 For example, <title> is the opening tag for the page title and </title> is the closing tag.
 HTML elements, which form the building blocks of Web pages, are made up of text and the tags that specify the text's purpose within the page.
 For example, <title>Title of the Page</title> can be referred to as a title element, because it represents the piece of the Web page that specifies a title.
-Likewise, the html element that begins with the <html lang="en"> opening tag and ends with the </html> closing tag itself contains head and body elements.
+Likewise, the html element that begins with the <html> opening tag and ends with the </html> closing tag itself contains head and body elements.

 Document Formatting

-When you added sentences to the page in EXAMPLE 2.1, you may have found that the text didn't appear in the browser window exactly as you typed it.
+When you added sentences to the HTML document in EXAMPLE 2.1, you may have found that the text didn't appear in the browser window exactly as you typed it.
 This is inevitable, as the size of the browser window in which the page is displayed may vary.
 The lines you typed might be too long to fit in the window or might leave wasted space at the end.
 To ensure that Web page text looks attractive on various window sizes, the browser automatically adjusts the length of lines to fit the current window, wrapping text to the next line as needed.
 You may also have noted that, when the browser performs this automatic formatting, it ignores any blank lines, extra spaces, and tabs in your text.
 When displayed in the browser, any consecutive spaces, tabs, or blank lines will appear as a single space.

 Text Spacing & Formatting